-View, browse and sort the ever-growing list of sessions by pass type, track, and format.
-With this Session Viewer, you can view session and speaker details for the 2024 Game Developers Conference.
-New sessions are regularly added leading up to GDC, and all dates and times will be announced about 4 weeks before the event.
-Once live, you will be able to build your schedule with the GDC Mobile App.
+View, browse and sort the ever-growing list of sessions by day, time, pass type, topic, and format.
+With this Session Viewer, you can view session and speaker details for Game Developers Conference 2024.

 Ben Wilson (Creative Producer, Die Gute Fabrik)